I may think I know what a man wants. At certain moments.

 Can a woman ever understand what makes a man tick?
 Or vice versa?

-Yesterday, one man offered insight into his experience of being raised by a widowed mother.
-He described the struggle to separate from her, and alluded to the years it took to create a safe distance from which he could manage his own life.
+In his guest essay, Wolf Pascoe offers insight into his experience of being raised by a widowed mother.
+He describes the struggle to separate from her and alludes to the years it took to create a safe distance from which he could manage his own life.

 Both my sons are at the stage where I no longer know how they think, though I can often predict how they will react to a situation or a remark.
 I generally know what will incite the usual rolling of eyes, or dissolving into laughter.

 I know their interests, I know (some of) their habits.
 But beyond that?
 They are nearly men; they are chiseling away at their bond to me and forging their own paths.
 This is their passage behind the dark side of the moon.
 I sense that they are safe but out of range, at least for a time.

 Yet I genuinely wish to understand.
 To know what makes a man tick, even if it’s only a handful of essentials that will allow me to come closer, or to back off.